 Along with doing regular study and solving problems given in the textbooks, one needs to back it up by solving CLAT sample papers.
-These papers will have similar types of questions to those asked in the entrance exam, and so are useful for understanding various concepts and enhancing one’s problem solving skills.
+These papers will have similar types of questions to those asked in the entrance exam, and so are useful for understanding various concepts and enhancing one’s problem-solving skills.
 Previous years’ question papers also serve the same purpose.

 Revise your way to success

 Revision is like sharpening a knife on a whetstone.
 The more you revise, the sharper your problem skills will get; your understanding of concepts will also likewise get better.
-WHen planning a revision, just make sure that you revise difficult topics more frequently.
+When planning a revision, just make sure that you revise difficult topics more frequently.
 Once you get accustomed to these topics and get better at tackling them, you can cut the frequency.

 Also, to make revision easier, you may make it a habit of jotting down important points on a notebook or mark them in the textbook itself.
-This way you don’t have to read entire blocks of test if you have to brush up a point or concept.
+This way you don’t have to read entire blocks of the test if you have to brush up a point or concept.

 Integrate mock tests with preparation

 Read up any CLAT topper interview, and you will see a common thread.
 These toppers all took dozens of mock tests to get into exam mode and give final touches to their exam preparation.
-While mock tests are usually taken closer to the exam, it is increasingly becoming a trend among students to start mock test from the beginning itself.
+While mock tests are usually taken closer to the exam, it is increasingly becoming a trend among students to start the mock test from the beginning itself.
 Like one can take a mock test after completing a chapter and solve all questions related to it.

-Keep a tab on health
+Keep a tab on the health

 While one must give one’s best to succeed in CLAT 2020, it shouldn’t be at the cost of one’s health.
 Remember, you will be able to perform to the best of abilities only if you are properly rested and healthy.
-Many a times students in their zeal to do well in the exam forget to take care of their health and as a result fall sick.
+Many a times students in their zeal to do well in the exam forget to take care of their health and as a result, fall sick.
 A less than optimized health will also affect the mental aspect impinging on its ability to perform properly.

-The solution then is to take timely break between studies, eat healthy food, drink lots of water, and indulge in games that can act as stress-buster.
+The solution then is to take a timely break between studies, eat healthy food, drink lots of water, and indulge in games that can act as stress-buster.